caseywebdev/cogs/README.md

 # Cogs

-The fast file transform pipeline!
+The fast file transform pipeline.

 > George Jetson's workweek is typical of his era: an hour a day, two days a
 > week.
 His boss is Cosmo Spacely, the diminutive yet bombastic owner of Spacely